jaydenwindle/PythonWebScraping/tasks.md

 `BeautifulSoup` has a really useful method called `select`, that allows us to get all elements that match a given CSS selector from the provided HTML.

 To get the list of trending topic elements, call the `soup.select` method and pass in the following CSS selector string as an argument: `"ul.glide__slides > li"`.
-Store the result in an array called `trending_topic_elements`.
+Store the results in an array called `trending_topic_elements`.

 ### Getting the topic name